- Peter Ramsey

 Our entry point into this world is Jack Frost (voice of Chris Pine), a boyish teen endowed with snow and ice powers by The Man in the Moon some 300 years ago.
 Ever since, this free spirit flies about causing snow days and ice storms without a care in the world.
 An unlikely and reluctant hero, he annoyingly dons a hoodie and slacker haircut so modern youngsters can relate.
 When the world’s children are threatened by the Boogeyman, known as Pitch (Jude Law, delightfully evil), Jack is asked to join the Guardians and fight.
 The team is led by Santa (an excellent Alec Baldwin), whose Russian accent, swords, “Naughty” and “Nice” tattoos, and workshop populated by zippy elves and toy-making yetis makes for a humorous twist.
 Also joining are a boomerang-throwing, Australian-accented Easter Bunny (Hugh Jackman), a spritely Tooth Fairy (Isla Fisher) who looks suspiciously like Talkatoo Cockatoo from Zoobilee Zoo, and a round mute Sandman who spins golden dust.

 The voice cast deserves top marks all around, particularly Baldwin and Law; Pine’s heroic voice does its job well enough too, and Jackman is clearly comfortable speaking his own Aussie accent.
-But Rise of the Guardians has an intriguing premise that makes you wish the writers had spent more time developing their conflict and distinguishing their villain from others like him.
+But Rise of the Guardians has an intriguing premise that makes you wish the writers had spent more time developing the conflict.
 There’s a fine message at the film’s center about allowing children to believe in such fantastical heroes because, as it were, it’s every child’s prerogative to believe in such superstitions.
 In this way, it makes sense that Guillermo del Toro (Pan’s Labyrinth) executive produced the film.
 It all reminds one of last year’s similarly themed Arthur Christmas, wherein Santa’s youngest son must protect one boy’s faith in the Christmas spirit.
 Alas, this film has none of the same magic or inspired qualities outside of character design.
-Some children will no doubt enjoy the comic book styled action setup, but it’s a far cry from unique, and has “marketing ploy” and “franchise starter” written all over it.
+Some children will no doubt enjoy the comic-book-styled action setup, but it’s a far cry from unique and has “marketing ploy” and “franchise starter” written all over it.